 Will our PII cover a LeO compensation award of £50,000?

-The Legal Ombudsman has the power to award compensation up to £50,000.
-I am concerned about how my firm would pay such a large amount if awarded.
-Will our professional indemnity insurance cover any such award?
+The Legal Ombudsman (LeO) has powers to award compensation up to £50,000.
+I'm concerned how my firm would pay such a large amount if awarded.
+Will our PII cover any such award?

-The SRA Minimum Terms and Conditions of Professional Indemnity Insurance 2013 binds all participating insurers providing cover for solicitors.
+The Solicitors Regulation Authority minimum terms and conditions of professional indemnity insurance (PII) bind all participating insurers providing cover for solicitors.